 The Authority retains a strong commitment to positive partnership working and throughout the year several joint meetings were held with partners and a number of joint working days were also achieved on the ground.
-This partnership working programme included one meeting of the region's Joint Coastal Enforcement Group involving a wide range of enforcement partners such as the police, the Marine Management Organisation (MMO), the Environment Agency, neighbouring IFCAs and Natural England.
-Officers also actively engaged in monthly Tasking and Coordination Group meetings with the MMO sharing intelligence and operational information and joint habitat survey work was also undertaken in partnership with the Yorkshire Wildlife Trust and Natural England at a number of sites.
+Officers also actively engaged in monthly Tasking and Coordination Group meetings with the Marine Management Organisation (MMO) sharing intelligence, operational information and joint habitat survey work was also undertaken in partnership with the Yorkshire Wildlife Trust and Natural England at a number of sites.